yozhgoor/cargo-temp/README.md

 The `--vcs` value will be passed as is to cargo.

-### Enable a prompt that ask a confirmation before deleting the project
+### Confirmation prompt before deleting the project

 cargo-temp will automatically delete the temporary project if the flag file `TO_DELETE` exists in the project when exiting the shell.
 If you prefer to enable a prompt that asks you if you want